jquagga/uadsb/README.md

 ## Todo

-- fr24 hasn't been ported over yet.
-The current template utilizes the sdr-enthusiasts container but I hope to minimize this container as well.
+- 978 isn't set up just yet however the intent is to support that SOON.
 - Documentation is never enough.

 ## Contributing